Pozzo-FH/pozzo-fh.github.io/tutorial/dynoob.md

 Let's say we want to add the dynamic OOBs to a sector push map with two sectors.
 The blue team (allies) has a mainbase on the left and is attacking the red team (axis).
-At the start of the game the first sector has two open flags and three locked flags in the rear.
+At the start of the game the first sector has two open flags, and the second sector has three locked flags in the rear.

 ![](img/stage1_blank.svg){width=100%}